mvolkmann/MyUnixEnv/notes/Go07-Reflection.md

 // DumpStruct prints information about each field in a given struct.
-// It must be passed a pointer to a struct. func DumpStruct(structPtr interface{}) {
+// It must be passed a pointer to a struct.
+// Note that the type of this parameter cannot be *interface{}. func DumpStruct(structPtr interface{}) {
   VerifyStructPtr("DumpStruct", structPtr)
   elem := reflect.ValueOf(structPtr).Elem()